SOERF/convert-json-to-env-action/README.md

 ## Outputs:

-env: The env formatted json file as a string
+Each json entry will dynamically become an output.

 ## Example usage:

 ```
-uses: SOERF/convert-json-to-env-action@v1.0
+uses: SOERF/convert-json-to-env-action@v1.1
 with:
     json-file: './file.json'
 ```